-- The different types of breadcrumbs
+- The different types of breadcrumb navigation

 - Key benefits of using breadcrumbs

-- SEO Best practices for implementing and optimizing breadcrumbs
+- Best practices for implementing and optimizing

 - Creative uses for breadcrumbs beyond just navigation